S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 In this test, we test if the new CC algorithm will be fair to another flow when it is sharing a bottleneck with a multipath flow.

 *A congestion control algorithm proposal MUST evaluate the potential harm to other flows when the multiple paths share a common congested bottleneck or share resources that are coupled between different paths, such as an overall capacity limit.
 A proposal SHOULD consider the potential for harm to other flows.*

+# Questions

+- [RFC 5166 SECTION 2.1] mentions different ways of calculating Throughput, Latency and Packet Drop Rate (Router-Based, Flow-Based, User-Based), which one is suitable for a CCA eval tool?

+- [RFC 5166 SECTION 2.2] mentions response time and minimum oscillations as a metric, what would be a suitable test to report these metrics on?

+- Should number of packets dropped in a time frame be reported?
+(Packet drop rate is already being measured) - [Number of packet drops vs Time](#number-of-packet-drops-vs-time)

+- Should one end device send multiple flows?
+Or multiple devices send one flow each? - [Short Flows](#short-flows)

+- Should fairness be measured across flows or devices? (i.e. if a device sends multiple flows) - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)

+- What metrics should be used to measure fairness between flows with the same CCA and flows with different CCA? - [Existing General Purpose CC Algorithms](#existing-general-purpose-cc-algorithms)

+- What is a suitable value for epsilon in epsilon fairness? - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)

+- Should fairness be calculated vs time? - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)

+- Max-Min and Minimum Potential Delay Fairness are not CCA fairness metrics but are throughput allocation fairness metrics.
+Can we report them to show whether a throughput allocation resulted from a CCA and thus by extension a CCA metric. - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)

+- How long should a short flow last? - [Short Flows](#short-flows), [Short and Long Flows](short-and-long-flows)

+- When should short flows start? - [Short Flows](#short-flows), [Short and Long Flows](short-and-long-flows)

+- How many short and long flows should we consider? - [Short Flows](#short-flows), [Short and Long Flows](short-and-long-flows)

+- Should the CCA in each (short and long) flow be configurable?
+Or a pair (1 for short + 1 for long) - [Short Flows](#short-flows), [Short and Long Flows](short-and-long-flows)

+- How to go about testing Real-time congestion control?
+Apparently, RTCP is not implemented in the Linux kernel yet. - [Real-Time-Congestion-Control](#real-time-congestion-control)

+- What CCA should we run on QUIC? - [Existing General Purpose CC Algorithms](#existing-general-purpose-cc-algorithms)

+- How should the CCA eval tool handle tunneling(VPN) and ECN working together?

+- Should network circuit breakers be a specific test?
+Or we could see the value of packet drop rate ever goes above 10%?

+- Should we run the same tests but with varying delay or make a new testbed for this? - [Link Configurations](#link-configurations)

+- What metrics should we report for IoT environments (apart from CPU cycles and number of control packets) - [IoT Metrics](#iot-metrics)

+- What topologies should we use for IoT environments?
+Or should we just use the same tests?

+- Should we consider different satellite environments?
+If not what should be the default value ? - [Link Configurations](#link-configurations)

+- What is a suitable packet reordering probability?
+Should we run the tests for a range of probabilities (0.1 - 0.3) ? - [Link Configurations](#link-configurations)

+- What is a suitable packet reordering distance?
+Should we run the tests for a range of distances (12 - 45) ? - [Link Configurations](#link-configurations)

+- What is a suitable packet reordering delay? - [Link Configurations](#link-configurations)

+- Do we run the same tests for Data Center networks or make a new testbed or do both?
+What topology should we use for Data Centers?